-Arthritis – Use it or lose ItPosted on: 16 February 2010 by Mark O'haire
+Arthritis – Use it or lose ItPosted on: 13 May 2020 by 50connect editorial

 Don't let arthritic pain put you off exercise, as lack of mobility leads to further pain and degeneration of the joint.
 Instead, enjoy regular gentle exercise.

 Fear of pain often causes people with arthritis to avoid exercise.
 But ‘use it or lose it’ is the latest message, advising regular moderate to gentle exercise.